Sojka26/pixel_blaster/README.md

-This is a simple arcade 90s lool like pixel blaster
+This is a simple arcade 90s look like pixel blaster